willymcallister/willymcallister.github.io/_articles/node-voltage.md

 ## Summary
 {: .no_toc :}

 The Node Voltage Method is one of two efficient methods of solving a circuit.
-This method is embedded inside the popular circuit simulator, $\small \text{SPICE}$.
+This method is embedded inside the popular circuit simulator, SPICE.
 The steps in the Node Voltage Method are,

 * Assign a reference node (ground).
 * Assign node voltage names to the remaining nodes.